MaxYT5184/Venilgems-Servers/README.md

 3. Users click "Enter Giveaway" or "Leave Giveaway" buttons to participate
 4. When the timer expires, winners are randomly selected
 5. Winners are announced in the giveaway channel

+## Level System

+The bot includes a level and XP system to encourage user engagement and activity.

+### Level Commands

+- `/level-leaderboard [limit]` - Show the level leaderboard
+  - `limit`: Number of top users to show (default: 10)
+- `/level [user]` - Show your level and XP
+  - `user`: User to check level for (default: yourself)

+### Features

+1. **XP Gain**: Users gain XP for sending messages
+2. **Level Progression**: Users level up as they gain more XP
+3. **Cooldown System**: Prevents XP farming by limiting gains to once per minute
+4. **Progress Visualization**: Visual progress bar showing progress to next level
+5. **Level Up Announcements**: Automatic announcements when users level up
+6. **Leaderboard**: Shows top active members in the server
+7. **Persistent Data**: Level data is saved to disk
+8. **Detailed Logging**: All level activities are logged

+### How the Level System Works

+1. Users gain 1 XP for each message they send (with a 1-minute cooldown)
+2. Users level up when they accumulate enough XP
+3. Higher levels require more XP to achieve
+4. Users can track their progress with the `/level` command
+5. Server-wide rankings are available with the `/level-leaderboard` command